 - Champion a culture of trust and integrity.

 AISA is a not-for-profit, public company limited by guarantee.
-We are a member-based organisation largely run by volunteers.
+We are a member-based organisation greatly assisted by volunteers and industry advisors.

 AISA is also governed by a constitution and a number of other supporting documents, these are the rules and practices that govern the management of the association.
 As a public company limited by guarantee AISA is regulated by the Corporations Act.